 Wednesday 9th May

-Up early to drive towards the Russian border near Mount Kazbek (5035 meters).
+Up early to drive towards Stepansminda, near the Russian border

-We transfer back to Tiblisi before taking the overnight train to Zugdidi in Western Georgia.
+Transfer back to Tbilisi before taking the overnight train to Zugdidi in Western Georgia.

 Thursday 10th May

 Zugdidi → Abkhazia border crossing.
 This is a very tense border, where very few tourists cross, and is one of the most heavily militarized places in Europe.

 Transfer to Sukhum, the capital of the breakaway republic, and until recently war-torn city.

 Walking tour of Sukhum.
 During Soviet times Abkhazia was the pearl of Soviet tourism, and whilst many Russians still come here its glory days have passed.

 Dinner at Naartaa, a traditional Abkhazian restaurant specializing in shashlik and wine

 Overnight in Private hotel